baimed/baimed/README.md

 💡 &nbsp; Passionate about games (playing and trying code one).\
 💻 &nbsp; I play some instruments like Guitar and Drums in my free time.\
 🎓 &nbsp; BEng in Computer Engineering on progress.\
-🌱💻 &nbsp; Software Developer since 2017, Back-End most time.\
+💻 &nbsp; Software Developer since 2017, Back-End most time.\
 ✍️ &nbsp; Currently working at <a href="https://www.itau.com.br">Itaú Unibanco.\
-💬 &nbsp;Feel free to reach out to me on discord: `s#0001
+💬 &nbsp; Feel free to reach out to me on discord: `s#0001